asvd/viewport/README.md

 ```js
 var currentSection = document.getElementById('myViewport').currentSection;
 ```

+If you change / create the sections dynamically after the page load, invoke `viewport.reset()` to update the listeners.

 If you create a navigation panel reflecting the scrolling state, replace the scrollbars with [intence](http://asvd.github.io/intence)